Friday, 12 December 2008

 Wed100

-Wednesday, 23 May 2007
+May 23, 2007

 • I have been pretty busy this week, so here is a picture from Japan to help tide everyone over until the beginning of next week.
 I ran across these portable toilets at a local festival in Japan last year.
 I was pretty amazed at how cool they could make something so mundane look.
 I did see a VERY classy toilet here in the States a few weeks ago, but unfortunately I did not have my camera in tow.